lavafroth/lavafroth.github.io/content/post/kringlecon-2023-writeup.md

 }
 ```

-This returns a JSON object with a lot of unnecessary attributes, so to fetch the
-value of the script in its raw form we can repeat the request with jq with the
+To fetch the value of the script in its raw form we can repeat the request piping it to `jq`.
+We can query the value using `jq` by using the
-`-r` flag and the `value` argument.
+`--raw-output` flag or its shorthand `-r` followed by the `value` argument.

 ```sh